 An important point to bear in mind is that the foot beds we refer to here are supportive not corrective.
 Supportive foot beds should be a good match to the shape of your arch and heel, they help spread the load across the whole surface of your feet and keep you in correct alignment.
 Corrective foot beds are designed to compensate for a particular medical problem, for example they may have an angled heel cup designed to correct a bio mechanical problem such as misalignment of lower leg.
 Corrective foot beds require medical training to fit as it is possible to do more harm than good therefore should only be fitted by a trained Podiatrist.
 (See the Partners, People and Places section for some recommended Podiatrists).

 At Backcountry UK we specialise in fitting boots for a wide range of activities from ski touring to hill walking and everyday footwear.
-If you would like any advice please pick up the phone or drop us an email.
+If you would like any advice please contact us here, or give us a ring at Backcountry Uk Tel: 01943 816011.